-If you have ever used Matrix you likely came cross matrix.to links.
-This service is hosted by the Matrix.org Foundation.
+If you have ever used Matrix you likely came cross matrix.to

-Matrix.to links exist to link to rooms, users and events and are specified in point 4.4.2 in the appendix of Matrix spec.
+links exist to link to rooms, users and events and are specified in point 4.4.2 in the appendix of Matrix spec.
 They are being used everywhere to link to rooms (users and spaces, these things are just rooms with syntactic sugar at the end of the day).
-Most clients give you a matrix.to link when sharing rooms, contacts or events.
+Most clients give you a matrix.to

 As you may have picked up on, there is exactly one server almost all clients and users rely on to link to Matrix rooms.
 This creates a central point of failure which can also easily be blocked by a third party, which goes against the principles that the Matrix spec set for itself: